 Jane Ray: Ahmed and the Feather Girl, Frances Lincoln; The Little Mermaid and Other Fishy Tales, Boxer Books.
 Illustrations for Kevin Crossley-Holland, Heartsong, Orchard Books; Berlie Doherty, Classic Fairy Tales, Walker Books; and Carol Ann Duffy, The Lost Happy Endings, Bloomsbury.

 The 2018 winners are: Eiko Kadono of Japan for Writing and Igor Oleynikov of Russia for Illustration.
 The Awards will be presented to the winners at the 36th IBBY World Congress, in Athens, Greece in September 2018.
 Congratulations!
 You can read more about the winners here.

 The 2016 awards were won by Cao Wenxuan from China and Rotraut Susanne Berner from Germany.
 The medals were presented at the 35th IBBY World Congress in Auckland, New Zealand in August 2016.

 The 2014 awards were won by Nahoko Uehashi from Japan and Roger Mello from Brazil.
 The medals were presented at the 34th IBBY World Congress in Mexico City, Mexico in September 2014.

-Our nominations for 2012 were Philip Pullman and John Birmingham.
+Our UK nominations for 2012 were Philip Pullman and John Burningham.

 The 2012 awards were won by María Teresa Andruetto from Argentina and Peter Sís from the Czech Republic.
 The medals were presented at the 34th IBBY World Congress in Mexico City, Mexico in September 2014.